12 Months of Prepping – The First Year

 TASKS:

-• Make two photocopies of important papers and put one in the storage container, and one away from your home.
+• Make two photocopies of important papers and put one in your emergency storage and one away from your home.

 • Talk with neighbors about organizing a neighborhood preparedness group.